axiijs/axii/README.md

 Whenever the `items` list changes, that change will be mapped to the DOM *incrementally* without triggering a complete re-render of the list. 🍀

-## 🔬 More Advanced Capabilities

-- **Component AOP**
-  In the parent component, you can directly use syntax like `$child:props` to "penetrate" the corresponding DOM or subcomponent in the child component for configuration.
-This approach allows you to maintain the encapsulation of child components while injecting additional styles, properties, or event bindings.

-- **DOM State Reactivity**
-  Built-in reactive wrappers for DOM measurements, scroll position, drag position, etc. Monitoring and modifying these properties will automatically trigger detection and updates.

-- **Side-effect Management**
-  In addition to common hooks such as `useEffect` and `useLayoutEffect`, the framework also provides `autorun`, `once`, and other function-based interfaces, as well as inheritance from `ManualCleanup` to achieve more flexible cleanup logic.

-- **Context Mechanism & Portal Support**
-  You can provide context to any child component, avoiding deeply nested props.
-You can also render any component under any root node, accommodating various layout and modal needs.

 ## 📚 Learn More